Phlow/simplicity/_posts/2015-12-11-handcrafted-typography.md

 ---
 subheadline: 'Reading Experience'
 ---
 With *Simplicity* you can use your favorite web font.
 Based on one font-size you can change the font and the size in a blink of an eye.
-Just open `_sass/_04_typography.scss` and change the font and size to your liking.
+Set your favorite font in *_config.yml*.
+To customize your typography settings just open `_sass/_04_typography.scss` and make your adjustements.

 <!--more-->